 Now you’ve fully understood the pros and cons of CAFM and decided it’s the right choice for your business, it’s time to get your senior leaders on board with facilities management software.
-But how can you prove that CAFM is worth the investment?
+But how can you prove that CAFM software is worth the investment?

 Being able to persuade key stakeholders to invest in a new software can be challenging—especially when there’s so many obstacles holding them back.
 Persuasion and preparation are the two pillars of any successful business case, and they are crucial in getting CAFM over the line.